 C: Now, please take a couple of minutes to learn these few simple steps that will teach you: how to use the PQ App.

-The Magic Ladder Library: Now that you are familiar with using the PQ App and the two upper control buttons, look through the indexes of the Magic Ladder Library for stories that your child might like to read.
+The Magic Ladder Library: Now that you are familiar with using the PQ App and the two upper control buttons, look through the indexes of the Magic Ladder Library and our E-Book collection for stories and books that your child might like to read.
 The main library page includes a menu organized by difficulty levels (Pre-K through Adult).
 Click the difficulty level that you think would be best for your child, and then click a link on that page to open a story or article that you think will interest them.
 The PQ app will be there to help them with every word, in every story, and in every article, in the library.

 You now understand the basic PQ App and how to find stories to read with it in the library.
 Feel free to get started and learn further as you go, OR, continue reading the rest of this page and learn about some of the many other ways the the Magic Ladder Library can help your children improve their reading.

 Read it to Me: Whenever learners see this speaker button at the beginning of a line or paragraph, they have the option of clicking it to have the words read to them.
 They shouldn’t click it unless they really need it, as it won’t help them get better at reading.
 Click for more about: Read it to Me